leylls/CFG-Group-6/README.md

  ## Why TRACKMAZON

- We wanted to create an app that would:
-    1) Allow users to get the best deal on Amazon products
-    2) Having an App where you get email notifications when its best to purchase your wished product.
+Our goal was to create an app that would provide users with the best possible deals on Amazon products.
+We aimed to offer a convenient and user-friendly experience where users could track prices and receive email notifications when it was the optimal time to purchase their desired items.
+This feature was intended to help users save money by informing them of the best deals as soon as they became available, making the shopping experience more efficient and cost-effective.